newjersey/navigator-content/src/roadmaps/tasks/insurance-massage-therapy.md

 >
 > * A Professional Liability insurance policy for your business
 > * A Worker's Compensation insurance policy (if applicable)

+>**What if I don't get insurance?**
+>
+>Without professional liability insurance, you cannot complete your massage therapy business' application.
+You need an approved application to legally open your business.